bumptech/glide/README.md

 For Glide v3, see the [wiki][2].

-Simple use cases with Glide's [generated API][21] will look something like this:
+Simple use cases will look something like this:

 ```java
 // For a simple view: